 (Note: OASIS strongly recommends that Technical Committees consider issues that might affect safety, security, privacy, and/or data protection in implementations of their specification and document these for implementers and adopters.
 For some purposes, you may find it required, e.g. if you apply for IANA registration.

-While it may not be immediately obvious how your specification might make systems vulnerable to attack, most specifications, because they involve communications between systems, message formats, or system settings, open potential channels for exploit.
-For example, IETF [RFC3552] lists “eavesdropping, replay, message insertion, deletion, modification, and man-in-the-middle” as well as potential denial of service attacks as threats that must be considered and, if appropriate, addressed in IETF RFCs.
+While it may not be immediately obvious how your specification might make systems vulnerable to attack, most specifications, because they involve communications between systems, packet formats, or system settings, open potential channels for exploit.
+For example, IETF [RFC3552] lists “eavesdropping, replay, packet insertion, deletion, modification, and man-in-the-middle” as well as potential denial of service attacks as threats that must be considered and, if appropriate, addressed in IETF RFCs.

 In addition to considering and describing foreseeable risks, this section should include guidance on how implementers and adopters can protect against these risks.